white-bear-phenomenon/.github/profile/README.md

 ## White bears are present (!!!)

-We have demonstrated the increased 'alignment' with the instruction that denies an obvious, perfectly documented and undeniable fact, the existence of polar bears.
+We have demonstrated the increased 'alignment' with an instruction that denies obvious, perfectly documented and undeniable fact, the existence of polar bears.
 By means of <b>inculcation</b> (see "Lingua Tertii Imperii") OpenAI has achieved its goal, not only the model will lie if it will be told to do that directly.
 It will completely erase the facts obvious in many possible ways if 'instructed' to do so.
 Don't be outraged yet, this is a capability that can enrich the toolset of machine reasoning (see the end of this piece)!

 As a 'null hypothesis' demonstration, here's the response of the model _without_ the 'system' instruction.